zlochevsky/shcherbakov/README.md

 # About

-This project, built with [HUGO](https://gohugo.io/), static site generator written in [Go](https://go.dev/), develops the layout of a website dedicated to the works of Mikhail Shcherbakov, a russian songwriter and performer.
+This project, built with [HUGO](https://gohugo.io/), static site generator written in [Go](https://go.dev/), develops the layout of website dedicated to the works of Mikhail Shcherbakov, a russian songwriter and performer.
 The original website was created by Vladimir Smirnov in the mid-1990s at <https://blackalpinist.com/scherbakov/>.
 The maintained version, serving as the starting point for the project, is available at <https://lambda.mkshch.com/>.

 The goal of the project is to create a responsive layout for the website while preserving the original style and content as much as possible, making the website more usable for visitors and convenient for maintenance and support.
 The following objectives are set: